sherylxuu/sherylxuu/README.md

 ## About Me
 I'm currently doing my **Master's in Integrated Marketing Communications (IMC) at Northwestern University** and I have a **Bachelor's at Washington University in St. Louis in Film and Media Studies**.
-My focuses at IMC are Consumer Insight & Analytics and Branding, and I hope to work in Business/Data Analytics and/or Marketing.
+My focuses at IMC are Consumer Insight & Analytics and Brand Management & Strategy, and I hope to work in Business Intelligence & Data Analytics, Marketing Analytics & Technology, and/or Digital & Product Marketing.

 #### 🌱 Quick Summary of Professional Experiences:
 ##### Graduate Marketing Consultant @ Creative Capitol